The latest numbers on COVID-19 in Canada for Friday, Feb. 5, 2021

 _ Nunavut: 296 confirmed cases (14 active, 281 resolved, one deaths).

-There were two new cases Thursday.
+There were zero new cases Friday.
 The rate of active cases is 35.58 per 100,000 people.
 Over the past seven days, there have been a total of 13 new cases.
 The seven-day rolling average of new cases is two.

 There have been no deaths reported over the past week.
 The overall death rate is 2.54 per 100,000 people.